GSA/emerging-technology-atlas/pages/updates.md

 ***

+2/13/18: Reorganized Atlas architecture.
-1/30/19: Migrated to Emerging.Digital.gov URL and The Federalist.
+1/30/18: Migrated to Emerging.Digital.gov URL and The Federalist.
 <p>1/26/18: Test launched Events Calendar.
 <p> 11/06/17: Added to the Blockchain Resources page.
 <p> 11/01/17: The link to the U.S. Federal Blockchain Forum on the Blockchain Use Cases page now goes to the appropriate page.
 Thanks users for pointing out.